Archaeology, heritage, landscape, and digital documentation

 Mission timeline

-A quick overview of how the project evolved from its first phase into the current archaeological mission.
+A concise overview of how the project evolved from the first DPM Bekaa phase into the current archaeological mission in Central Bekaa.

 2020

-The DPM Bekaa project began as a Franco Lebanese collaboration focused on population dynamics and occupation patterns in Central and Western Bekaa.
+The first phase began as a Franco-Lebanese collaboration focused on population dynamics and occupation patterns in Central and Western Bekaa.

 2020 to 2022

-Field surveys highlighted the archaeological importance of the Anjar region and the urgent need to document and safeguard threatened heritage.
+Field surveys and documentation highlighted the archaeological importance of the Anjar region and the need to protect threatened heritage sites.

 2023

-A new funded phase launched with excavation and research centered on Tell Deir Zanoun and Tell Salhiye Shamsine in Central Bekaa.
+A new funded phase started with excavation and interdisciplinary research centered on Tell Deir Zanoun and Tell Salhiye/Shamssine.

 Explore the mission, research, and digital archive

-Learn more about the archaeological work, browse publications, follow updates, or access the project database and documentation tools.
+Learn more about the archaeological mission, browse publications and news, or access the project database and documentation tools.